MattCBowman/Locomotive-fundamentals/README.md

 # LocomotiveCMS Guide

 This book is incomplete and should evolve in the future.
-Any contribution is very welcomed !
+Any contribution is very welcomed!

 For any questions or advices about this book, ask [mail@geraudmathe.com](mailto:mail@geraudmathe.com), and if you need support from LocomotiveCMS team, ask [support@locomotivecms.com](mailto:support@locomotivecms.com).